chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

 Shapes and boolean operations each have an ID, and boolean operations can reference previous operations to build upon them.
 The final shape obtained is the product of the operation with the largest ID.
 To facilitate shape creation, we start indexing the operations form ID 30.
 This index is much larger than the number of primitives used.

-All the shape are placed in the reference frame of the composite shape which can then be moved depending on the position and orientation of the shape prescribed in the parameter file of the case.
+All the shapes are placed in the reference frame of the composite shape which can then be moved depending on the position and orientation of the shape prescribed in the parameter file of the case.
 Here, we only focus on the step-by-step operation required to generate this complex shape.

 ..
 Note::
     This model uses multiple shapes that are referred to as superquadric ellipsoids.
 This superquadric shape has at least two axes defined using a 2-order power.
 Any slice of this type of superquadric, parallel to the plane defined by these two axes, is an ellipse.
-If the remaining axis has a higher power then the shape will tend toward an extrusion of an ellipse with a rounded tip.
+If the remaining axis has a higher power, then the shape will tend toward an extrusion of an ellipse with a rounded tip.

 The ``plane.composite`` file contains these instructions.
-The plane along the X-axis, and the positive Z-axis is in the above direction of the plane.
-The Y axis point in the left direction of the plane.
+The plane along the X-axis and the positive Z-axis is in the above direction of the plane.
+The Y-axis points in the left direction of the plane.

 .. warning::
     The human interpretation of the composite files is cumbersome.
-For this reason we comments each lines.
+For this reason we add comments to each line.

 .. code-block:: text